 The business is affected by its internal and external environment.
 There are multiple related factors which affect capital structure decisions:

-- Debt-Equity Ratio: Having a sound or low debt-equity ratio is the aim of the management because debt is a liability but is a cheap source of funds, however equity is the giving away of business ownership and more expensive source of fund.
+Debt-Equity Ratio: Having a sound or low debt-equity ratio is the aim of the management.
+This is because debt is a liability but acts as a cheap source of funds; however, equity is the giving away of business ownership and more expensive source of fund.

-- Flexibility: The management must plan a capital structure which retains its flexibility raising funds as and when required and reducing the cost of capital at its discretion.
+Flexibility: The management must plan a capital structure which retains its elasticity, raising funds as and when required and reducing the cost of capital at its discretion.

-- Legal Requirements: The legal provisions related to the particular source of funds plays a vital role in framing the capital structure of the company.
+Legal Requirements: The statutory provisions related to the particular source of funds plays a vital role in framing the capital structure of the company.

-- Tax Rates: Tax rates also influence the capital structure decision, as we know that tax deduction is allowed on interest on debts therefore if the high tax rates prevail, the company should go debt funds and vice-versa.
+Tax Rates: Tax rates also influence the capital structure decision.
+As we know, the tax deduction is allowed on interest on debts; therefore, if the high tax rates prevail, the company should go debt funds and vice-versa.